ktuyends/ktuyenx/content/learnds/_index.md

 ---
-title: Blog Posts
+title: Learning by Writing
 description: |
-  A blog where I practice sharing my curiosity about R, Python, SQL and Power BI.
-It includes notes and tutorials for my future self and hopefully also for you.
+  Notes and eBooks about SQL, Power BI and Python for Business Intelligence & Business Analytics.
 author: "Tuyen Kieu"
 show_post_thumbnail: true
 thumbnail_left: false # for list-sidebar only